alexpeterhall/quotes/quotes.md

 "Progress is impossible without change, and those who cannot change their minds cannot change anything." - George Bernard Shaw
-"We suffer more in imagination than in reality." - Seneca "There is good in everything, if only we look for it." - Laura Ingalls Wilder "To a disciple who was forever complaining about others, the Master said, ‘If it is peace you want, seek to change yourself, not other people.
+"We suffer more in imagination than in reality." - Seneca "There is good in everything, if only we look for it." - Laura Ingalls Wilder "To a disciple who was forever complaining about others, the Master said, 'If it is peace you want, seek to change yourself, not other people.
 It is easier to protect your feet with slippers than to carpet the whole of the earth.'" — Anthony de Mello
 "Are you committed to being happy, no matter what happens to you?" - Tony Robbins "Do not spoil what you have by desiring what you have not; remember that what you now have was once among the things you only hoped for." - Epicurus
 "To enjoy life, you don't need fancy nonsense, but you do need to control your time and realize that most things just aren't as serious as you make them out to be." - Tim Ferriss